webercalixto/ninjaDaemon/README.md

 I've chosen to work with GitHubflow (i.e Only a master branch with feature branches, no master/develop scheme, versioning with git tags).

-Convention: Every master commit must to be stable.
+Convention: Every master commit must be stable.